Counterfactual Mean-variance Optimization: Empirical Studies

-The weights in the counterfactual scenarios represent the optimal portfolios were the mean and variance to be computed from the counterfactual return distributions.
-These are different from weight estimates using a subset of observed data in which $A$ is equal to 0 or 1 (denoted by ``$|A=0$'' and ``$|A=1$'' in Figure \ref{fig:asset_weights}); the latter may be affected by confounding, whereas in the former we adjust for potential confounders in order to isolate effects solely caused by the Fed's decision.
+We focus on counterfactual return distributions under $A = a$, i.e., $Y^a$, for $a \in \{0,1\}$, where potential confounders, such as the economic and firm-specific conditions surrounding the Fed’s decisions, as described above, are appropriately adjusted for, in order to isolate the effects attributable solely to the Fed’s action.
+This contrasts with $Y \mid A = a$, where shifts in the outcome distribution may be influenced by confounding (see Figure~\ref{fig:counterfactual-return-dist}).
+Using the proposed estimator, we compute the portfolio weights under counterfactual scenarios, where the mean and variance are calculated from the counterfactual returns $Y^0$ and $Y^1$.
+These are compared to weight estimates obtained from subsets of the observed data in which $A = 0$ or $A = 1$ (denoted by ``$|A=0$'' and ``$|A=1$'', respectively).
+The results are presented in Figure~\ref{fig:asset_weights}.
+There, we observe substantial differences between the counterfactual and factual optimal portfolios.

 These counterfactual portfolios, which have never been studied in the literature, may be of intrinsic scientific interest.
 They can provide additional insight into portfolio robustness, by illuminating the sensitivity of the portfolio weights to surprise rate hikes or cuts.
 For example, consider an asset manager who believes that the current Fed is more aggressive toward inflation than previous Feds.
 Then the observational weights may be based on an underestimation of the Fed's likelihood of raising rates, and the asset manager may wish to tilt their portfolio toward the weights in the $A=1$ scenario.
 We present this as a heuristic argument for now, and leave a more thorough analysis of the uses of our framework in practice for future work.